electricplaybox/igb-sdk-vsm/Assets/Package/README.md

 ﻿# VisualStateMachine

 ## Overview
+Currently still a work in progress and subject to breaking changes.
 VisualStateMachine is a Unity package designed to simplify the creation and management of state machines in Unity projects.
 It provides a visual editor for designing state machines, making it easier to create complex behaviors without writing extensive code.

 ## Features